F1PFC/TTN_GPS_Tracker/Readme.md

 Click on the eye button (highlighted) to see the actual key and the \<\> (highlighted) to see the keys in a format that we will need to copy into the Arduino TTN\_Node\_Test program.
 Click on the button to the right of the Key (highlighted), it will copy the Respective key into the clipboard so that we can then paste it into the program.

-Open the TTN\_GPS\_Tracker.ino program in the Arduino IDE and find these lines in the configuration.h file, section '2) Program Options';
+Open the TTN\_GPS\_Tracker.ino program in the Arduino IDE and find these lines in the All\_Configuration.h file, section '2) Program Options';

 **NWKSKEY**\[16\] =
 {0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00};